lookfirst/mui-rff/README.md

 It also has an automated CI and release pipeline, so dependency updates and releases are validated consistently instead of relying on manual steps.

+If you enjoy this project, consider giving it a star.
+We could use the support.

 [Demo](https://lookfirst.github.io/mui-rff/) · [Example source](https://github.com/lookfirst/mui-rff/tree/master/example) · [Tests](https://github.com/lookfirst/mui-rff/tree/master/test) · [CI setup](./CI.md) · [npm](https://www.npmjs.com/package/mui-rff)

 ## Requirements